 Uncontested Divorce Length in Texas

 During mediation, a neutral mediator will try to help the parties to resolve their issues to help speed the divorce.
-However, if the parties cannot reach an agreement the case may go to trial.
+However, if the parties cannot reach an agreement, the case may go to trial.
 If they go to trial, the case can take days or weeks to resolve.
 A judge issues an order with terms by which the divorcing couple must comply at trial.
 The judge only does this after reviewing the evidence and hearing the testimony.
 Many couples try as hard as they can to avoid their divorce going to trial because the court orders resulting from a trial may be worse than what they would have agreed on during mediation.